-You do not necessarily need iron supplements.
-Iron makes red blood cells for both you and your baby.
+Iron is needed for healthy red blood cells for both you and your baby.
 Red blood cells carry oxygen around your body to your organs and tissues, as well as to your baby.

-If your blood tests show that you are anaemic, your doctor or midwife will prescribe an iron supplement.
-If they do not show this there is no need to take the supplement.
+If your blood tests show that you are anaemic, your doctor or midwife will give you an iron supplement.
+If you do not have anaemia, you do not need to take an iron supplement.

 Iron supplements can cause some side effects, like stomach pain, constipation and your poo may be black.
 Find out more about taking iron supplements.